An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Complexity Analysis

-First, we provide the complexity analysis for computing the Jacobi structure $\JStruct_{\f}$ (\cref{alg:Jacobi-Structure}).
-Next, we analyze the complexity of computing $\MDRG_{\f}$ (\cref{alg:compute-MDRG}).
-Finally, we determine the complexity for computing the net-like structure corresponding to the Reeb space $\RS_{\f}$ (\cref{alg:compute-Reeb-space}).
+First, we provide the complexity analysis for computing the Jacobi structure $\JStruct_{\f}$ (\algoref{alg:Jacobi-Structure}).
+Next, we analyze the complexity of computing $\MDRG_{\f}$ (\algoref{alg:compute-MDRG}).
+Then, we provide the complexity analysis for computing the net-like structure $\Net_{\f}$ corresponding to the Reeb space (\algoref{alg:net-like-structure}).
+Finally, we determine the complexity for computing the $2$-sheets of the Reeb space $\RS_{\f}$ (\algoref{alg:compute-Reeb-space}).